 The University RPT Committee will be appointed by UFA and the Provost.
-Each college will elect one tenured faculty member to serve and submit that nominee to UFA to approve.
-If the college does not have any tenured faculty members that college will not be represented on the University RPT Committee.
-If there are tenured faculty members who could serve and the college fails to carry out the election, then UFA shall appoint a faculty member from that college.
-The Provost will appoint at least one additional tenured faculty member or two additional tenured faculty, if needed, to achieve an odd number of total members.
-Should UFA fail to appoint any or all of its members by May 1, the Provost will appoint enough tenured faculty to fill all vacant positions on the Committee.
-One clinical faculty member at the Associate level or higher will be elected to join the University RPT Committee on its review of clinical portfolios that may be sent on from the college-level.
-Nominations for this position will be made from each college that has a clinical faculty classification, and from these nominees, UFA will elect one to serve.
-Appointment shall be for two years and members may not serve more than three consecutive terms.
+Each college will elect three faculty members at a minimum rank of Associate level, from tracks representative of the college and submit those nominees to UFA.
+The UFA Chair will select 12 appointees from this pool, ensuring representation from each college and a variety of faculty tracks.
+The Provost will appoint at least one additional faculty member to achieve an odd number of total members.
+Should UFA fail to appoint any or all of its members by May 1, the Provost will appoint enough faculty members to fill all vacant positions on the Committee.
+Appointments to the URPTC shall be for two years and members may not serve more than three consecutive terms.
 Half of the appointments shall be assigned during the odd numbered years and half will be assigned during the even numbered years.